opendocsg/opendoc-sp-self-help-centre/2Tech/Commontech.md

-# Common Technical Issues faced by users
+# Common Technical Issues Faced by Users

 Please take a moment to read through the following for a better understanding on how to overcome commonly reported technical issues.